Will Your Boss Ever Make You Happy? On Salary Versus Wealth.

-The conclusion from the study by Ramsey is that, they key to personal wealth is NOT inheritance.
+The conclusion from the study by Ramsey is that the key to personal wealth is NOT inheritance.
 It is NOT entrepreneurship.
 It is NOT cashing a high salary either!
-The key is good education and using that education to make good use of the money, namely, patiently save and invest them.
+The key is good education and using that education to make good use of the money, namely, patiently saving and investing them.

 Please cite as: